practice-back-end/lambda/README.md

 # Practice API - Lambda Motivational Quotes

 This is a very special database made just for Lambda students to practice CRUD operations.
 Please respect the database and only post inspirational messages for your fellow classmates.
-Certain quotes from TLs and SLs will be protected from DELETE.
-Please only DELETE quotes you added!

 ### Base URL: `https://lambda-practice-db.herokuapp.com`

-### Endpoints

-- GET all quotes `/api/getem`

-- GET one random quote `/api/getone`
+API Documentation

+- [POST] to `/api/auth/register`: returns a token to be added to the header of all other requests.Tokens expire after 7 days.
+- [POST] to `/api/auth/login`: returns a token to be added to the header of all other requests.
+Pass in the following credentials as the body of the request: { username: 'ExampleUserName', password: '1234' }

+Requires Token to be sent back in the header of the following requests:

+- [GET] to `/api/post`: returns the list of quotes.
+- [GET] to `/api/post/getone`: returns a random quote.
+- [POST] to `/api/post/:id`: creates a new quote object.
+Pass the quote as the body of the request (the second argument passed to axios.post).
+- [PUT] to `/api/post/:id`: updates the quote using the id passed as part of the URL.
+Send the quote object with the updated information as the body of the request (the second argument passed to axios.put).
+- [DELETE] to `/api/post/:id`: removes the quote and return a success/error message.

-- POST a new quote `/api/post` - POST requires an object with the following shape:
+### POST & PUT requires an object with the following shape:

 ```javascript
 {